We first published this alert in June 2021 and have updated it to take into account recent developments.

 The criminals usually exploit a vulnerability in the operating system or other installed software, which then starts the encryption process.

 We have looked at this in more details in previous alerts such as www.bit.ly/cvransom and https://www.corderycompliance.com/data-breaches-and-transparency/.
-Earlier this month we also interviewed Don Smith, Senior Director, Secureworks Counter Threat Unit™ (CTU™) about ransomware: https://www.corderycompliance.com/cordery-head-to-head-don-smith-ransomware/.
+In June we also interviewed Don Smith, Senior Director, Secureworks Counter Threat Unit™ about ransomware: https://www.corderycompliance.com/cordery-head-to-head-don-smith-ransomware/.

 The figures for the year to date seem to support a rise in ransomware attacks as compared to the same period last year: https://www.blackfog.com/the-state-of-ransomware-in-2021/.
-The chief of the UK’s National Cyber Security Centre (NCSC) also said this week that ransomware was the key threat facing the UK and urged the public and business to take it seriously: https://www.ncsc.gov.uk/news/rusi-lecture.
+The Chief of the UK’s National Cyber Security Centre (NCSC) has also said that ransomware was the key threat facing the UK and urged the public and business to take it seriously: https://www.ncsc.gov.uk/news/rusi-lecture.

 What are the potential legal and commercial risks of paying ransoms?

 - You may not end up getting the data back – there is no guarantee that the hackers will actually hand over the key and release the data, and they may even keep asking for more money.
+A recent study by Blakes in Canada suggests that 9% of organisations who paid the ransom did not get a functional decryption key in return.
 Even if the gang do hand over the keys you’re unlikely to be able to restore everything.
 Some experts say that 80% restoration is the best you can expect.
-Even if the keys work there is still a lot of effort involved in restoring servers and cleaning devices.
-For example, even with a ransomware key the Irish health service has still needed support from Irish Defence Forces.
+And if the keys work there is still a lot of effort involved in restoring servers and cleaning devices.
+For example, even with a ransomware key the Irish health service has still needed support from Irish Defence Forces to restore systems.
 Two months after the original attack it had still only restored 3,933 out of 4,891 servers and only cleaned 69,000 devices out of the 83,000 affected.
 This was despite the support of an extra 850 personnel from the Irish Defence Forces and external consultants.

 - The attackers will be more likely to strike again – making payments will likely encourage further ransomware attacks, especially if the hackers know that their demands will be met.
 Some gangs will sell your details and/or their exploits for a return attack by someone else.
 There is at least anecdotal evidence of subsequent ransom demands increasing as the threat actors additionally threaten to make public an earlier payment.